10 – Man Overboard

 # 1 – One Way or Another

-The song “One Way of Another,” still sounds fresh in 2020 as it did in 1979.
+The song “One Way of Another,” still sounds as fresh in 2022 as it did in 1979.
 The song continues to find new audiences of young people as it has been licensed for multiple video games and ringtones.
 It has appeared in countless movies and television shows.
 It’s hard to believe that this song was on the same album as “Heart Of Glass,” which sounds like a completely different band.
 Looking back at Blondie’s career, it’s obvious how much fun they were having experimenting with different musical genres.
 In the end, they created their own

 Photo by By Private Stock Records (eBay item photo front photo back photo front) [Public domain], via Wikimedia Commons